Xcode Happy Path

 Which command should I use?

-axint xcode check- use this first
+axint xcode packet- use this first for the latest result

-axint xcode packet- use this when you need the full repair brief
+--format promptwhen you need the full repair brief - AI prompt

 - full diagnostics